yevheniiairapetian/pokemon-app/README.md

 - Responsive design

 ## Project Dependencies
-Bootstrap v4.5.0, jQuery v3.5.1, fetch and promise polyfills...
+- Bootstrap v4.5.0 for design/responsive design
+- jQuery v3.5.1 for interactivity
+- Fetch and promise polyfills for older browsers' support
+- External Pokedex API (for information about Pokemon)

 ## External API
+As mentioned, the app relies on the external Pokedex API:
 [https://pokeapi.co/](https://pokeapi.co/)

 ## Live Version